Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Models, simulations and galaxy catalogs

 As a comparison, we also show, in the left panel of Fig.~\ref{fig:h2pcf}, the same results but the 2PCFs of dark matter halos with $M_{200c}\geq10^{13}h^{-1}M_\odot$.
 Here we see that $f(R)$ models generally have weaker clustering than GR, since for the same $M_{200c,{\rm min}}$ the model with stronger gravity would have a higher halo number density.
 This means that some of its halos correspond to initial density peaks too small to form halos with $M\geq M_{200c,{\rm min}}$ in a weaker gravity model.
 Note again the good agreement of halo 2PCFs in the different realizations.

 It is interesting to see that very different gravity models can give nearly identical HOD galaxy number densities and clustering, showing the flexibility of the 5-parameter HOD model used here.
 This highlights the fact that galaxy-halo connection can bring a main theoretical uncertainty in using galaxy clustering to test models.

-Note also that in screened MG models one may expect an additional assembly bias because the strength of gravity can vary from region to region, and that might lead to corresponding variations of $N_{\rm cen}$ and $N_{\rm sat}$; we shall not pursue this extra complication here.
+Note also that in screened MG models one may expect an additional assembly bias as the strength of gravity can vary from region to region, and that might lead to corresponding variations of $N_{\rm cen}$ and $N_{\rm sat}$.
+For example, Ref.~\cite{2015MNRAS.451L..45H} found a comparable redshift-space distortion signal due to assembly bias, modelled by galaxy color reshuffling, of the order of $10$-$20\%$ in the galaxy cluster environments, $\simeq1$-$10h^{-1}\mathrm{Mpc}$, which is comparable to the signal predicted by $f(R)$ models as shown below.
+However, Ref.~\cite{2016arXiv160102693M} find that the matter 2-point correlation function in the presence of assembly bias can be recovered at $2\%$ using matter-galaxy cross-correlation modelling in galaxy-galaxy lensing at scales larger than $r \geq 1\ h^{-1}\mathrm{Mpc}$.
+Therefore, we shall not pursue this extra complication here, but will leave a dedicated study of the assembly bias effect in modified gravity models to future work.